worldmaking/digm5520/index.md

 - **Basic object manipulation**
   - Three.js has a built-in [Transform Controls](https://threejs.org/docs/#examples/en/controls/TransformControls), though it is mouse-centric, and might not be that easy to port to VR
     - [Example](https://threejs.org/examples/#misc_controls_transform)
+    - Any such interface that modifies the world, we will need to convert to creating Automerge patches so that world changes are shared.

 - **Teleport**
   - [Nice tutorial here](https://ada.is/blog/2020/05/18/using-vr-controllers-and-locomotion-in-threejs/)